front-end-intermediate/session-11/readme.md

 </html>
 ```

-Paste the entire Quokka script into the `scripts.js` file:
+Paste the following into the `scripts.js` file:

 ```js
 const ADD_PIRATE = 'ADD_PIRATE'